robbinjohansson/haywire-grav/README.md

 **_It is recommended that you install the [admin-plugin package](https://github.com/getgrav/grav-plugin-admin) when using this theme._**

-> This theme is under active development, use `master` branch for the latest version.
+> This theme is under active development, use `master` branch for the latest stable version.

 ## Features